One Arm Press

 Don't overlook it as an exercise movement in an all around fitness or body building program.

 I recommend exhaling as you press overhead and inhale as the weight returns.
-If you are a beginner, develop a smooth style and tempo similar to (daughter) Jennifer's before moving up to heavier weights.
 Give it a try.
 I think you'll realize right away its value as a upper-body compound exercise movement.

 Return from the One Arm Press to the Exercise Demonstrations page.